Be0w0lf710/ETH2GC-SP1/README.md

 You can find the Eth2GC project here https://github.com/webhdx/ETH2GC

-You can get the SP1 breakout board from here https://github.com/silverstee1/SP1-Breakout-PCB
+You can find the SP1 breakout board from here https://github.com/silverstee1/SP1-Breakout-PCB

 This is a untested device so use at your own risk!!!